omarthamri/TinderSwipingAnimation/README.md

 To resolve this issue, it is necessary to manually set the ```ENABLE_USER_SCRIPT_SANDBOXING setting to NO``` in Build Settings.
 ## Usage
-in the beginning of your view add the code below:
+in the top of your view file add the code below:
 ```
 import TinderSwipingAnimation
 ```